Health Education (HED) - Courses

 HED 345 Cr.3

 Issues in Mental and Emotional Health

 This course examines the determinants of emotional and mental health which form a basis for health and healthy choices.
 A variety of constructs including, but not limited to resiliency, family and social processes, self-concept and learning that form the foundation for emotional and mental health will be presented and discussed.
 Students will be encouraged to deepen their commitment to effective teaching and learning.
-Prerequisite: CHE 240 or HED 205 or HED 210.
+Prerequisite: HED 210 or admitted to EC-MC or MC-EA Certification.
 Offered Fall, Spring.